 And we’ll do it all as a workshop, with help at every stage, and no soldier left behind.

+This is exactly the course I wish had been available when I was in film school and goes to the heart of envisioning a complete television series, not just its pilot episode.
 I cannot think of a more valuable skill in media than learning how to package and present your vision to the people who can make it happen.

 See you in September!